Sustainable Future Award – Amplifying Voices for the Environment

 Tom Bannigan ACS (director of photography) and Karl Malakunas (director), Delikado, winner of the 2022 Sustainable Future Award

 The Sustainable Future Award was established in 2021 by project sponsor Amanda Maple-Brown.
-Since its inception in 2021, across four Festivals the award has been presented to four filmmakers out of 38 shortlisted films, representing 23 countries.
+Since its inception in 2021, across five Festivals the award has been presented to five filmmakers out of 46 shortlisted films, representing over 25 countries.
 These films have reached an audience of over 14,000 attendees at the Sydney Film Festival alone.

 Previous winners:

-This year marks the 55th edition of Earth Day; it also marks the 5th time we at the Sydney Film Festival will distribute the Sustainable Future Award, a one-of-a-kind initiative that works to amplify voices for environmental progress.
+This year marks the 55th edition of Earth Day; it also marked the 5th time we at the Sydney Film Festival distributed the Sustainable Future Award, a one-of-a-kind initiative that works to amplify voices for environmental progress.
 This $40,000 prize is the largest in the world dedicated to environmentally engaged cinema – be it documentary or fiction, feature-length or short.

 In 2024, the Award went to Black Snow, a gripping documentary exposé by Ukrainian-American journalist Alina Simone.
 The film follows the story of a citizen journalist in Siberia who, at great danger to herself and her children, investigates and calls out the human and environmental costs of wanton coal mining practices.
 Simone joins esteemed previous recipients Sarvnik Kaur (Against the Tide, 2023), Karl Malakunas (Delikado, 2022), and Eva Orner (Burning, 2021).